 Biographies of the guest editors

-Ugur Yaramanci received a degree in Geophysics from the Technical University of Clausthal, Germany, in 1975 and a PhD from the University of Liverpool, UK, in 1978.
-He was a Junior Scientist and became an Associate Professor of Applied Geophysics at the Technical University of Istanbul, Turkey.
-Supported by the Humboldt Scholarship, he conducted research at the University of Kiel, Germany, before joining the Research Centre for Environment and Health, Braunschweig, Germany, in 1987 to work on geophysical investigations
+Ugur Yaramanci received a degree in geophysics from the Technical University of Clausthal, Germany in 1975 and PhD from the University of Liverpool, UK in 1978.
+He was a Junior Scientist and became an Associate Professor of Applied Geophysics with the Technical University of Istanbul, Turkey.
+Supported by the Humboldt Scholarship, he conducted research at the University of Kiel, Germany, before joining the Research Center of Environment and Health, Braunschweig, Germany in 1987 to work on geophysical investigations

 related to the disposal of nuclear waste.
-In 1993, he was appointed as a Full Professor of Petrophysics with the Technical University of Clausthal and in 1996 he became a Full Professor of Applied Geophysics at the Technical University of Berlin, Germany.
-In 2008 he was appointed Director of a large-scale research facility of the Leibniz Institute for Applied Geophysics in Hannover, Germany.
+In 1993, he was appointed as a Full Professor of Petrophysics with the Technical University of Clausthal and in 1996 he became a Full Professor of Applied Geophysics with the Technical University of Berlin, Germany.
+In 2008 he was appointed as Director of a large-scale research facility of the Leibniz Institute for Applied Geophysics in Hannover, Germany.
 He is Editor-in-Chief of Near Surface Geophysics and dedicated extensively to the activities of the EAGE.
-He is also a member of the SEG, EEGS, EGU and AGU and in particular the DGG (German Geophysical Society), where he is currently President.
+He is also a member of the SEG, EEGS, EGU and AGU and in particular the DGG (German Geophysical Society) as current